 One Ukrainian soldier wounded amid Donbas hostilities in past 24 hours

-Russia's hybrid military forces have mounted 28 attacks on Ukrainian army positions in Donbas in the past 24 hours, with one Ukrainian soldier reported as wounded in action, the press center of the Joint Forces Operation (JFO) has reported.
+Russia's hybrid military forces have mounted 29 attacks on Ukrainian army positions in Donbas in the past 24 hours, using 152mm artillery, 82mm mortars, grenade launchers of various systems, heavy machine guns and small arms proscribed by the Minsk agreements three times, the press center of the Joint Forces Operation (JFO) has reported.

-"The armed formations of the Russian Federation violated the ceasefire 28 times on June 12, using 120mm and 82mm mortars proscribed by the Minsk agreements three times.
-The enemy also fired at our defenders from grenade launchers of various calibers, heavy machine guns and small arms. […] One Ukrainian defender was wounded as a result of enemy shelling," the JFO press center reported on its Facebook page early on Thursday.
+"One Ukrainian soldier was wounded and another one sustained a combat injury as a result of enemy shelling.
+For each shelling, the enemy received an adequate response with weapons not contradicting the Minsk agreements," the JFO press center said in a report on Friday morning.

+According to Ukrainian intelligence, one militant was wounded on June 13, and one truck and a D-30 howitzer were destroyed.